-If it feels like you’ve tried everything to lose weight but nothing seems to work then the time has arrived to use NLP for Weight Loss!
-Neuro Linguistic Programming (aka NLP) is an amazing tool that can help reprogram your mind to instantly feel motivated to exercise.
+If you’ve tried everything to lose weight, but nothing seems to work, then the time has arrived to use NLP for Weight Loss!
+Neuro-Linguistic Programming (aka NLP) is an amazing tool that can help reprogram your mind to instantly feel motivated to exercise.
 It can also help take away the desire to make poor food choices.
-There are also many other benefits of NLP and these are my top five ways NLP can help you.
+There are also many other benefits of NLP; these are my top five ways NLP can help you.

 How NLP works

 Here’s the simplest way I can explain how NLP works.
 Imagine your brain is a computer with lots of wires in it.
-These wires all contain data gathered from your life experience and it has created your “map of the world” as a result.
+These wires all contain data gathered from your life experience, and they have created your “map of the world” as a result.

 Rewire your brain for success

-The job of an NLP Practitioner is to “rewire” your brain, through methods like internal visualization.
-This enables the program you run in a certain situation to become beneficial to you instead of detrimental.
+The job of an NLP Practitioner is to “rewire” your brain through methods like internal visualization.
+This enables the program you run in a particular situation to become beneficial to you instead of detrimental.

 An example could be when you see a chocolate bar.
 The program that runs in your mind is that you want to devour it as quickly as possible!
 This is detrimental to you since you want to improve your diet and eat healthily.

-An NLP Practitioner will do a technique called “Matching Modalities” (more on this later on).
-This enables you to see that chocolate bar as undesirable and instead see a stick of celery as mouth-wateringly appetizing.
+An NLP Practitioner will use a technique called “Matching Modalities” (more on this later on).
+This enables you to see that chocolate bar as undesirable and instead see a celery stick as mouth-wateringly appetizing.

 The theory behind Neuro Linguistic Programming

-For this reason, they created NLP with techniques that are heavily influenced by hypnosis, psychotherapy, and psychology.
-Ericksonian Hypnosis and Classical Conditioning are the two main examples.
+For this reason, they created NLP with techniques heavily influenced by hypnosis, psychotherapy, and psychology.
+Ericksonian Hypnosis and Classical Conditioning are the two prominent examples.

 The theoretical basis of NLP techniques has been supported by research from the field of Psychology.
 A key example is the phenomenon called “Sub modalities” in NLP.
-The techniques have not all been fully researched yet.
+The methods have not all been thoroughly researched yet.

 The question is often asked: “Is NLP real”?
 Although it can seem a little too good to be true, NLP’s claims have been backed up and successfully applied in the field of Psychotherapy.

-Now you know the theory behind this amazing tool let’s get into the details of how you can benefit from NLP for weight loss.
+Now that you know the theory behind this amazing tool, let’s get into the details of how you can benefit from NLP for weight loss.

 NLP for Weight Loss

-When thinking about NLP and weight loss there are two important factors to consider.
-One is the need for a good diet and the second is regular exercise.
+There are two essential factors to consider when thinking about NLP and weight loss.
+One is the need for a good diet, and the second is regular exercise.

-How many times have you decided to eat cleaner and work out every day only to give up after the first few days because it’s just too hard?
+How often have you decided to eat cleaner and work out every day, only to give up after the first few days because it’s too hard?

 Don’t beat yourself up.
-Most of us have this problem, which explains why gyms are full in January and empty again in March!
+Most of us have this problem, which explains why gyms are packed in January and empty again in March!

-If you really are serious about shedding those extra kilos then you owe it to yourself to try NLP for weight loss.
+If you are serious about shedding those extra kilos, you owe it to yourself to try NLP for weight loss.
 The techniques will help to give you the best possible chance of achieving your goal.

-The NLP visualization techniques I will teach you in this article work on changing the signals your prefrontal cortex receives in regards to how it views different types of food and how it feels about doing exercise.
+The NLP visualization techniques I will teach you in this article work on changing the signals your prefrontal cortex receives regarding how it views different types of food and how it feels about doing exercise.

-The way your prefrontal cortex responds to these things has been found to be a crucial element in weight loss.
-It not only dictates self-regulation (the lateral prefrontal cortex) but also motivation, desire, and value (the ventral medial prefrontal cortex).
+The way your prefrontal cortex responds to these things is a crucial element in weight loss.
+It dictates self-regulation (the lateral prefrontal cortex) and motivation, desire, and value (the ventral medial prefrontal cortex).

-There are astonishing findings which link weight loss success with active self-control regions of the brain.
+Astonishing findings link weight loss success with active self-control regions of the brain.

 NLP Techniques for Weight Loss

-There are some incredibly helpful NLP techniques for weight loss but two really stand out for me.
+There are some incredibly helpful NLP techniques for weight loss but two stand out for me.

 The first is called “Matching Modalities”.
 It’s a must-do if you want the full effectiveness of NLP for weight loss.

-NLP anchoring techniques can provide you with an instant “shoot” of motivation to get you out the door and moving your body instead of opting to stay on the sofa watching Netflix for another hour.
+NLP anchoring techniques can provide an instant “shoot” of motivation to get you out the door and move your body instead of staying on the sofa watching Netflix for another hour.

 NLP anchoring techniques